vkumpost/ModelFitter/README.md

     x(t) = 0, if i < τ,
     x(t) = R * (t - τ) / (1 + ((t - τ) / θ) ^ n), if >= τ,
 ```
 where `τ` is time delay, `R` growth rate, `θ` repression coefficient, and `n` Hill coefficient.
-The effects of the individual parameters on the final function are showed in the figure below.
+The figure below shows the effects of the individual parameters on the final function.

 ![image](assets/function.png)